 A good way to wrap up an interview with a sponsor is by asking them where they see the company headed into the future.
 While it’s anyone’s guess where any of us will actually be 20 years into the future, this question probes as to what the company sees as its trajectory, growth plans (or not), and plans to raise capital for future endeavors.
 Don’t expect a sponsor to have this question entirely figured out.
 Instead, look at their thought process and rationale, even if aspirational, to determine whether they have a mindset similar to your own.

-It’s often said that no two sponsors are created equally.
+People often say that no two sponsors are created equally.
 There’s definitely an underlying truth to that statement.
 As noted earlier, two sponsors may take radically different approaches to investing in and managing the same rental property.
 The different approaches can lead to wildly different outcomes.
-So while investors need to weigh the merits of each specific deal, they should also be conducting thorough due diligence on the sponsor who will be overseeing the deal on their behalf.
+So while investors need to weigh the merits of each specific deal.
+They should also be conducting thorough due diligence on the sponsor who will be overseeing the deal on their behalf.

 Ultimately, how, how much, and with whom are all critical things for a real estate investor to take into consideration.
 Investors will want to be sure that a sponsor has their best interests in mind.
 To do that, the due diligence process should be a two-way street.
 Just as an investor works to get to know the sponsor, a sponsor should be getting to know prospective investors.
-It is through this relationship-building process that the two parties can ensure that their interests are truly aligned.
+By building a relationship, both parties can ensure their interests align.